FirstBank

 • Ensuring that in the transaction history, transactions were paired with icons which were color-coded for easy recognition.

-• I ensured that the contrast of the colors applied was up to the WCAG guidelines
+• Ensuring that the contrast of the colors applied was up to the WCAG guidelines

 Wrapping up